seglo/learning-spark/README.md

   --output-directory file://$LS_HOME/data/output
 ```

-Output is persisted to the local file system
+Output is persisted to the local file system at `data/output/`

 ### Cluster

 Once you've setup a cluster you can run the `StackAnalysis` Spark driver application on it by selecting the appropriate master.
-Consult [Spark's documentation](https://spark.apache.org/docs/latest/) for more details on running Spark on various cluster technologies.
+Consult [Spark's documentation](https://spark.apache.org/docs/1.3.0/) for more details on running Spark on various cluster technologies.

 * [Run on Mesos cluster](https://spark.apache.org/docs/1.3.0/running-on-mesos.html)
 * [Run on YARN cluster](https://spark.apache.org/docs/1.3.0/running-on-yarn.html)